jwbrennan/zemax-testing/toroidal-lens/ToroidalLens.md

 - Toroidal surface: Y-radius = 50 mm, X-radius = 100 mm (via Param 1).
 Y-Z plane focuses sooner.
 - Surface 2 is the back (exit) face — required for real lens.
 If we did not include this surface, we are saying that the light never exits the glass.
-- Image plane at 200 mm from back surface.
-- System: on-axis field, 0.55 μm, 10 mm entrance pupil
+- System: on-axis field, 0.55 μm wavelength, 10 mm entrance pupil

 ---
 ## 2. 3D Layout